Irina923-ar/Peersonal-Website/README.md

 ## Description

-The Invoice Management System is a web-based application designed to simplify the process of managing invoices.
-Built with React.js, CSS, HTML, and JavaScript, it offers a user-friendly interface for creating, editing, and organizing invoices.
-Whether you're a small business owner, or just looking for an efficient way to handle billing, this system is tailored to meet your needs.
+The Portfolio is a visually captivating showcase of frontend development skills, designed to highlight projects and experiences in an engaging and immersive manner.

 ![image](https://github.com/Irina923-ar/Portfolio/assets/112747712/c6c8eac5-58eb-427c-961d-a2a4f4cd4ebe)